-Breeding Amano shrimp is a difficult task and is even more difficult to successfully raise from larvae to adulthood.
+Breeding Amano shrimp is a difficult task, and it is even more difficult to successfully raise them from larvae to adulthood.
 They require brackish water conditions to lay their eggs.
-The male fertilizes the eggs that the female shrimp will then carry for six weeks in her saddle.
+The male fertilizes the eggs that the female shrimp will then carry for 6 weeks in her saddle.
 You may notice the female moving her tail to push oxygen over the eggs.

 Are Amano Shrimp Suitable for Your Aquarium?

 Now that you know why these shrimps are so popular and respected in the shrimp community, you can start planning a tank for them.
 It is better to start a tank from scratch and get the conditions right before you place the shrimp in the tank.
 Designing an Amano shrimp tank setup can be quite fun and allows you to ensure that everything is perfect before you place them inside their new home.

 We hope this article has helped inform you on how to correctly own and care for Amano shrimp!